dcolam/Cluster-Analysis-Plugin/README.md

 # Manual
 ## Install Plugin in Fiji
 Either download this whole repository as a .zip-file or save directly the Cluster_Analysis.zip-file and unzip it locally.
+There are two ways on how to install the Plugin:

-In Fiji go to Plugins > Install PlugIn... and choose the whole, unzipped Cluster_Analysis-folder containing three files (Cluster_Analysis.py, plugins.config and sqlite-jdbc-3.21.0.jar).
-You can also manually place the whole folder into the right place inside Fiji.
+- In Fiji go to Plugins > Install PlugIn... and choose the whole, unzipped Cluster_Analysis-folder containing three files (Cluster_Analysis.py, plugins.config and sqlite-jdbc-3.21.0.jar).
+- Install first Cluster_Analysis.py and then repeat with sqlite-jdbc-3.21.0.jar.
+- Restart Fiji.

+Alternatively, if you know where you installed the Fiji-application, you can also manually place the whole folder into the right place inside Fiji.

 - In Windows: open the Fiji.app-folder and place the Cluster_Analysis-folder inside Fiji.app/plugins.
 - In Mac: right click on the Fiji-icon and choose "Show Package Content".
-Then place the whole folder inside the /plugins-folder.
+Then place the whole folder inside the /plugins folder.

 After the successful installation you should restart Fiji and find the plugin under PlugIns > Cluster Analysis.